Dexels/navajo-demo/README.md

 (You can check with cluster are running using 'docker-compose ps', or check 'docker ps' for individual containers)

+### Connecting to the MongoDB database

+Open a connection to localhost:27017 using your favorite mongodb access tool (*e.g.*, MongoDB Compass or Robo 3T).

 ### Connecting to the Postgres database

-Open a connection to localhost:5432 using your favorite database access tool (e.g. DbVisualizer)
+Open a connection to localhost:5432 using your favorite database access tool (*e.g.*, DbVisualizer)

 Username: postgres